 Joining a private member chat is different.
 After you access the Created by AOL Members chat list, click "Start Your Own Chat" or "Enter or Start Private Chat" on the right.
 You can then type the private chat room's name to join an existing room or set up your own private room.

 AIM Buddy Chat

 AIM buddy chats are private chats between members using AOL's instant messaging service and require an invitation to participate.
 Designed for general conversation, buddy chats are useful for chatting with members who don't use AOL Desktop but have access to the AIM software.
 Starting a chat is very simple for both AOL Desktop and AIM users and is as follows:

-- If you use AOL Desktop, simply click the "Buddy Chat" button at the bottom of the buddy list.
+- If you use AOL Desktop, click on the "Buddy Chat" button at the bottom of the buddy list which appears in the upper right of your screen.
 AIM users can right-click a single contact's name and select "Group Chat."

 - Click "Send" to create the chat and send invitations.

 Sponsored by AOL, Games.com lets members chat with each other during single player and multi-player games.
 When you join a game, a chat box displays to the right and connects you with other people playing the same game.
 Some of the games featured on the website include arcade games, word games, puzzle games, casino games, and sports games.
 When you first join a game, the site will ask you to sign up for a screen name or sign in with an existing one.
 Unlike the other types of AOL chat rooms, you can chat on this site using just your web browser.